timothyas/generic-matern-covariance/README.md

 ## TODO

-- Performance note, see `llcreader_with_smooth.ipynb`:
-    - I made a slight rewrite in `smooth_filtervar3d` to print out smoothfld on a per time stamp basis
-    - This really cleans up the `open_smoothdataset`, now found in `new_smooth_store`
-    - But, the classic `mds_store` really performs poorly for llc data
-    - So to get initial plots, I used `read_and_store` to do this the eager way
-    - But, it looks like `llcreader` can be used much more efficiently than `mds_store`.
-By default, this chunks `face` by 3 rather than 1, has ~4.2 tasks per chunk, `mds_store` does 5 ... but `llcreader` can instantly (?) chunk all z levels at once, leading to far fewer chunks.
-Cant do this with `mds_store`...
-    - Before running more experiments and going through:
-        1. Run experiment
-        2. Read in the hacked way
-        3. Create a new zarr store
-      It's a good idea to see if this llcreader implementation can "just work".

 - [x] Run some ECCO cases to compute empirical correlations, mapped to isotropic space
     - [x] Make `SampleDriver`